fusion5/xp-asm/README.md

 *** Activity stack

 - Add alignment feature, AAlignIA, AAlignVA
+- Refactor tests
-- Refactor tests (opcode-like and offsets in different types)
+    - opcode-like and offsets in different types
+    - organise into functions, different kinds of imaginable overflows
 - sizeIA and sizeRVA should return a Natural if they would take the current position, they could be used to implement alignment (so no need for AlignIA/AlignRVA atoms).